Amiri Baraka: Biography

 In 1963 Baraka (under the name LeRoi Jones) published Blues People: Negro Music in White America, his account of the development of black music from slavery to contemporary jazz.
 When the work was re-issued in 1999, Baraka wrote in the Introduction that he wished to show that "The music was the score, the actually expressed creative orchestration, reflection of Afro-American life ...
 That the music was explaining the history as the history was explaining the music.
 And that both were expressions of and reflections of the people."
 He argued that though the slaves had brought their musical traditions from Africa, the blues were an expression of what black people became in America: "The way I have come to think about it, blues could not exist if the African captives had not become American captives."

 Baraka (under the name LeRoi Jones) wrote an acclaimed, controversial play titled Dutchman, in which a white woman accosts a black man on the New York City Subway.
 The play premiered in 1964 and received the Obie Award for Best American Play in the same year.
 A film of the play, directed by Anthony Harvey, was released in 1967.
-The play has been revived several times, including a 2013 production staged in the Russian and Turkish Bathhouse in the East Village, Manhattan.
+The play has been revived several times, including a 2013 production staged in the East Village.

 After the assassination of Malcolm X in 1965, Baraka changed his name from LeRoi Jones to Amiri Baraka.
 At this time, he also left his wife and their two children and moved to Harlem, where he founded the Black Arts Repertory/Theater School (BARTS) since the Black Arts Movement created a new visual representation of art.
 However, the Black Arts Repertory Theater School remained open for less than a year.
 In its short time BARTS attracted many well-known artists, including Sonia Sanchez, Sun Ra and Albert Ayler.
 The Black Arts Repertory Theater School's closure prompted conversation with many other black artists who wanted to create similar institutions.
 Consequently, there was a surge in the establishment of these institutions in many places across the United States.
 In December 1965 Baraka moved back to Newark after allegations surfaced that he was using federal antipoverty welfare funds for his theater.